telerik/kendo-ui-core/docs/controls/data-management/listbox/overview.md

         <option>Nancy Davolio</option>
     </select>

-Kendo UI ListBox will use the options from the HTML elements as its data source if a data source is not provided in its configuration settings.
-The Kendo UI ListBox can be configured for remote operations.
-More information is available at:
+If a data source is not provided in its configuration settings, the ListBox uses the options from the HTML elements as its data source.
+You can configure the widget for remote operations.
+For more information, refer to the articles on:

 * [DataSource]({% slug overview_kendoui_datasourcecomponent %})&mdash;The DataSource is one of the pivotal Kendo UI components.
 It is an abstraction for using local or remote data and a key concept in understanding how the Grid functions.
 * [Remote CRUD Operations]({% slug cruddataoperations_kendoui_datasourcecomponent %}#remote-transport-crud-operations)&mdash;The section elaborates on scenarios, in which data is retrieved from and submitted to a remote data service through HTTP requests made by the Kendo UI DataSource.